mosip/esignet/oidc-ui/README.md

   - Sign in with Biometrics
   - Sign in with OTP
+  - Sign in with Password
+  - Sign in with Wallet
   - Sign in with PIN(MOCK)

   Each component allows the user to authenticate in a different way.
 Each component is mapped to an auth-factor constant.